rutubhanderi/Report-Generation-AP-S1/README.md

 ## Tech Stack

-- **Frontend**:React, Tailwind CSS for styling, and Axios for API requests.
+- **Frontend**:React, Tailwind CSS for styling, and fetch api for API requests.
 - **Backend**:Node.js with Express for API routing and handling server-side logic.
 - **Database**:PostgreSQL for database and Supabase for database management and real-time data sync.